top of page

 Books

+Printing New Religion: Transatlantic Movements in the Nineteenth Century.
+University of Illinois Press (under contract).
 Editor, with Colby Townsend.
-Printing New Religion: Transatlantic Movements in the Nineteenth Century.
-University of Illinois Press (under contract; submitting November 2025).

 “Nothing but a Humbug: P. T. Barnum, Charles Dickens, and the Construction of National Identities in a Living Archive.”
 Victorian Review, vol. 49, no. 2, 2023, pp. 279–300.